beyarkay/masters-thesis/src/06_conclusion.md

 show promise if the privacy problems can be resolved.
-Based on the number of contemporary literature surveys which claim to review gesture recognition and yet fail to mention WiFi-based gesture recognition\footnote{\citealt{chenSurveyHandGesture2013, raysarkarHandGestureRecognition2013, anwarHandGestureRecognition2019, chenSurveyHandPose2020}}, one might conclude that many researchers are simply unfamiliar with the technology and thus have not considered it as an avenue for further study.
+Based on the number of contemporary literature surveys which claim to review gesture recognition and yet fail to mention WiFi-based gesture recognition \citep{chenSurveyHandGesture2013, raysarkarHandGestureRecognition2013, anwarHandGestureRecognition2019, chenSurveyHandPose2020}, one might conclude that many researchers are simply unfamiliar with the technology and thus have not considered it as an avenue for further study.